 It’s stupidly overpriced, but well worth it in the end as it saves me from getting my valuables snatched.

 Shatterproof glasses – Too many people I’ve known have had injuries to the face and eyes to not have these in your repertoire.

 You look like a total idiot in them, but it’s a thousand times better than having a rock to the eye!

 Smartphone – Who can work in the field without one these today?
 That’s why vests are so important, you can be sure people are eyeing your phone when you check it during protests.

 Power – iPhones and laptops seem to drain quickly, so you need to have a reliable backup power source.
 You never know when you won’t have access to electricity and will need to file asap.
 I like the Jackery.

 Backpack – I try to stow my cameras until I get to where I’m photographing, as to not bring any extra attention to myself.
 I also keep my laptop and accessories in there.
 It’s burdensome for sure, but if I need my stuff close to me, it’s the best option.

-Photocopy of Your Passport – I try not to bring my passport out with me, only a copy just in case I get pickpocketed.
+Photocopy of Your Passport or photo ID – I try not to bring my identification out with me, only a copy just in case I get pickpocketed.

 One credit card – I don’t like to bring all my credit cards out at the same time in case my wallet does get taken.